bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/the-bitcoin-core-wallet.md

 So I looked the first time really at the wallet in 2014 when I got interested in coin selection.
 And you could probably pretty easily still figure out that all of Bitcoin was a part of a single file at some point, almost.
-It all came out of main.cpp and people had then pulled out a few things.
+It all came out of `main.cpp` and people had then pulled out a few things.
 For example the coin selection stuff had not really been touched since 2011.
-Somebody introduced an knapsack then.
+Somebody introduced knapsack then.
 Before that, I think it was just either largest first selection or oldest first selection.

 Murch: 00:12:12